Insurance Technology: 11 Disruptive Ideas to Transform Traditional Insurance Company with Machine Learning, APIs, Blockchain, and Telematics

 Another sound idea is the prevention of reinsurer’s loss access.
 The key problem here is the loss variability at different stages of claim handling due to complex documentation processing.
 Blockchain solves the issue by recording the loss estimates history for each contract.
 It enables better liability tracking and difference solving.

-Software Solutions Bring Insurance Fraud Detection to the New Level
+Insurance Fraud Detection Software Brings Industry to the New Level

 Fraud is a great calamity of the insurance industry.
 According to Coalition Against Insurance Fraud, US carriers lose at least $80 billion annually.
 On average, it accounts for 5-10 percent of claims costs for North American insurance companies.
 Cloud and mobile technologies can support insurance agents with real-time information to deal with duplicate claims, inflated claims, fake diagnoses, fake dependent family members, mutually exclusive diagnoses, insurant data inconsistency, overpayments, and internal employee scams.
 For example, a client claims payout for a lost right eye twice or tries to recover from the same property fire by counterfeit documents with a changed date.
 The system will compare the claim data with the database and identify the fraud.
 This will reduce cost by increasing operational speed, delivering higher accuracy, and removing the influence of an interested party.